claint76/inivation-docs/Advanced configurations/User_guide_-_synchronisation.md

 connected, as shown in the picture above.

 Starting from firmware version 11, the timestamp master camera has to be selected in software.
-In the jAER software, use "File" -\> "New Viewer" to get a second view window.
+In the jAER software, use "File" -> "New Viewer" to get a second view window.
 Use each window to select one of the connected devices from the "Interface" menu.
-Then, For the timestamp master (where the OUT is connected) the checkbox \'Timestamp master / Enable sync event output\' in the DVS128-menu has to be checked, for the slave(s), it has to be unchecked.
+Then, For the timestamp master (where the OUT is connected) the checkbox 'Timestamp master / Enable sync event output' in the DVS128-menu has to be checked, for the slave(s), it has to be unchecked.

 <p align="center"><img src="media/synchronisation_DVS128_timestamp.png" width="600"/></p>